-Leadership Pittsburgh Inc. invites the Pittsburgh region to connect with each other on April 17th in self-organized small groups to have meaningful conversations, over food, to deepen our understanding of shared values as a community of caring residents, businesses and organizations.
+Leadership Pittsburgh Inc. invites the Pittsburgh region on ONE day this spring to connect with each other in self-organized small groups to have meaningful conversations, over food, to deepen our understanding of shared values as a community of caring residents, businesses and organizations.

 As a host, you would:

-- Invite 8–12 people for a conversation on April 17th.
+- Invite 8-12 people for a conversation on the date selected for The Big Table Pittsburgh region.
 These could be your friends/colleagues/family members – we encourage you to think about inviting at least two people that you may not know quite as well and/or think that other invitees may not.
 Be creative – don’t exclude your family members!